 project 2), there are now two additional pieces of memory

-information of relevance to all processes: which pages are pinned,
+information relevant to all processes: which pages are pinned, and

-and which process owns which pages.
-The former is necessary to
+which process owns which pages.
+The former is necessary to prevent

-prevent the eviction of certain "sensitive" pages.
-The latter is
+the eviction of certain "sensitive" pages.
+The latter is necessary

-There are many approaches to solving this problem, but we
+There are also multiple approaches to solving this problem, but we

 suggest using a global inverted page table (see